pbierkortte/secure-minimal-python-devcontainer/README.md

 ## Customization

 - Edit `requirements.txt` for your project dependencies
-- Add/remove extensions in `devcontainer.json`
+- Adjust `devcontainer.json` to add features
 - **AI Assistants**: Uncomment the line you want to use:
   - For Cline: `"saoudrizwan.claude-dev"`
   - For Roo: `"RooVeterinaryInc.roo-cline"`